ybubnov/metalchat/documentation/index.rst

    .. grid-item-card:: Open source

-      Distributed under a copy-left AGPL license, MetalChat is developed and maintained `publicly on GitHub <https://github.com/ybubnov/metalchat>`_.
+      Distributed under a copy-left GPLv3 license, MetalChat is developed and maintained `publicly on GitHub <https://github.com/ybubnov/metalchat>`_.

    .. grid-item-card:: Easy to use